mintyry/DEXPERIENCE/README.md

 <ins>Pokémon of the Day</ins> -- There's always a national day for something, be it donuts, pizza, books, etc. Well, now each Pokémon gets a day, and with this feature you can see the featured Pokémon for that day.
 <ins>MySquad</ins> -- A mini-game feature where user can double-click a Pokémon to catch them and add them to their personal team!
 <ins>PokéJournal</ins> -- A journal text entry section for the user to type notes about Pokémon or any thing else they want to write out.
 This adds to the user's personal experience.
-<ins>Search History</ins> -- The last three searches will render on the left side buttons of the page for the user to back to when they desire.
+<ins>Search History</ins> -- The last three searches will render on the left side buttons of the page for the user to go back to when they desire.
 <ins>Did You Know?</ins> -- Renders a silly fun fact about the Pokémon they're viewing; originally derived from Chuck Norris facts.